ksurajsingh/ksurajsingh.github.io/dsa/readme.md

 # TODO

+- [ ] Coding Ninja
+- [ ] Make hardlinks to what field you study with this repo[site-repo] so you can actually work in those dirs and later push code from here onto site.
+- [ ] along with all the field let there be `site` as well since rn it is IN the `fsd` directory.
 - [ ] find the spanning tree in a graph/tree [whatever] and output number of spanning trees.
 - [ ] given an unsorted array find the minimum number of swaps required to swap so that all the digits have its [value+1] digit to its adjacent side for ex: [8,1,7,2,4,5,6,3]